CALX MARIAE issue 8

-The winter 2019 issue of Calx Mariae (Heel of Mary), the quarterly magazine of Voice of the Family, is now available!
+The spring issue of Calx Mariae (Heel of Mary), the quarterly magazine of Voice of the Family, is now available!
 Click here to see the preview of the contents page and here to order a copy or to subscribe.

 This Spring 2020 edition focuses on the theme “Protecting the innocence of children: the Christian home at the heart of the decisive battle”, an especially important subject as the LGBT and reproductive “health” agenda extends its grip in schools throughout the world, including Catholic schools.

 The Vatican has launched a Global Compact on Education, which is to be implemented through the structures of Catholic education, involving over 70 million children and young people.
 The signing of the pact by representatives of various world religions, international organisations and humanitarian institutions, as well as prominent academic, economic, political and cultural figures was originally scheduled for 14 May, but has now been postponed until October.
 According to the statement released by the Congregation for Catholic Education, responsible for organising the event, due to “the uncertainty linked to the spread of Coronavirus” the meeting is delayed “in order to allow the widest and most serene participation possible”.

 What exactly is in the pact is yet unknown.
 But what we do know is what the key figures of the United Nations who have taken an interest in the initiative want the children to learn.
 We know what is in the working document and what Pope Francis has proposed with regard to education throughout his pontificate.
 We know the funding principles of some of the prospective partners who would help to provide the estimated $26 billion annual budget for the project.
 Even if the veil has not yet been lifted from the pact, we are able to connect these dots and predict what children and their families are going to be signed up to.
 Calx Mariae takes a closer look at what we know about the Global Education Pact so far.